Concentration in Theory and History of Art and Design

 Introductory Courses (2 courses): HAVC-H101 and HAVC-H102 courses, which are required for all first year students across the school.

-Electives (5 courses): At least 2 of the 5 elective courses must be seminars.
+Electives (5 courses): At least 1 of the 5 elective courses must be a seminar.

 Courses outside of the department (HPSS, LAS, or Brown University courses) must be approved by the concentration coordinator.